 1. Whenever you buy a food product, read the type and amount of dye used in the product.

 2. Pay attention to the label on each product packaging.
 Make sure that the label contains a permit from the Food and Drug Administration from your country.
-Or if the product is the product of a home industry, it must have a registration number
+Or if the product is the product of a home industry, it must have a registration number.

 3. For food products that are not specially packaged, you should choose foods or drinks whose colors are not too flashy, because it is possible that these colors come from non-food grade dyes such as textile dyes.